 Now, when we are older, we may logically know what thoughts and habits are good for us and what we need to do, but change still seems to be so hard to achieve.
 Our subconscious mind resists change.
 Once it establishes a habit, every change is perceived as a threat.
 We may buy self-help books, throw away all the cigarettes within our reach or try yet another diet, telling ourselves that this time we will be even more determined.
 Unfortunately, the subconscious mind will resist even more.

 This is where hypnotherapy works best.
-It’s a gentle yet powerful technique that uses suggestions and guided imagery to reach the subconscious mind and change negative thought patterns.
+It’s a gentle yet powerful technique that can reach the subconscious mind and change negative thought patterns.
 The mind cannot tell the difference between imagination and reality so the mental images that are formed during hypnotherapy become positive templates for future use.
 Consequently, the subconscious mind will refer to them as though as they are real, and as such facilitate a sustainable and long-lasting change that impacts both the body and the mind.